AnthonyDiGirolamo/todotxt-machine/README.md

-    x            - complete / un-complete selected todo item n            - add a new todo to the end of the list o            - add a todo after the selected todo O            - add a todo before the selected todo enter, A, e  - edit the selected todo
+    x            - complete / un-complete selected todo item n            - add a new todo to the end of the list o            - add a todo after the selected todo (when not filtering) O            - add a todo before the selected todo (when not filtering) enter, A, e  - edit the selected todo
     D            - delete the selected todo
     J            - swap with item below